How to Avoid and Fix Twisted Stitches in Knitting

 When your stitches are mounted incorrectly, you are more likely to twist them.
-The stitches face the wrong way, and if I were to work the purl stitch with the mount facing the wrong way I would twist the stitch closed, and the resulting stitch would be too tight and uneven.
+The stitches face the wrong way, and if you were to work the purl stitch with the mount facing the wrong way then would twist the stitch closed, the resulting stitch would be too tight and uneven.

-So what happens when your stitches are twisted?
 Below is a swatch where the purl stitches have been wrapped clockwise, resulting in the following row of knit stitches ending up twisted.
 The fabric looks less even, and you can see those twisted rows shifting to the right just slightly.
 Twisting your stitches will affect the texture of your finished item, and also, possibly, the finished size.
 If you consistently twist on either a knit or purl row your rows may elongate slightly.
 Your finished items may then come out too long.
 If you consistently twist both rows, your stitches become too tight.
 So much so, you may find they are difficult to work.
-Your finished items may come out to small.
+Your finished items may come out too small.

 When you consistently wrap the yarn counterclockwise, and your stitches are always mounted with the left leg in front, your stitches will come out even.
-Notice on the swatch below how for each stitch -- each little 'v' in the fabric -- the sides of the stitch are the same size.
-Hurrah!
+Notice on the swatch below how for each stitch—each little "v" in the fabric—the sides of the stitch are the same size.
 In the swatch below you'll see that the stitches are much more even.

-Hopefully this brought a little bit of insight either into an aspect of knitting you hadn't considered before, and made you a bit more curious about all the various knitting styles from around the world.
-After all, the best and most intuitive knitters have gotten to where they are by making lots of mistakes -- then learning how to fix them!
+Hopefully, this brought a little bit of insight into an aspect of knitting you hadn't considered before and made you a bit more curious about all the various knitting styles from around the world.
+After all, the best and most intuitive knitters have gotten to where they are by making lots of mistakes—then learning how to fix them!